A look at what provinces and territories have said about COVID-19 vaccine plans

 Manitoba

+A doctor who works in an intensive care unit became the first person in Manitoba to get the COVID-19 vaccine Wednesday.

-Premier Brian Pallister says some 900 health-care workers in critical care units will be the first to receive the vaccine after doses start to arrive this week.
+Premier Brian Pallister says some 900 health-care workers in critical care units will be the first to receive the vaccine.

 As more shipments come in, priority will be given to other health-care workers, seniors and Indigenous people.

-The province hopes to vaccinate more than 100,000 people by March -- that's roughly seven per cent of Manitoba's population.
+The province plans to vaccinate more than 100,000 people by March -- that's roughly seven per cent of Manitoba's population.

 Officials say they've been setting up a large-scale "supersite" to deliver the vaccine.
 The first freezer able to store the Pfizer vaccine at low temperatures has been delivered and installed, with another four on the way.